Women are 51% of the population and make 80% of buying decisions!

 Stopcocks Women Plumbers have years of experience attracting and retaining women into domestic construction and maintenance.
 It’s a sector where women represent only 1% of the workforce although at least 23% of women (out of 2000 polled) have stated they would have ‘seriously considered’ the sector if it had been presented as an option to them.

-Through our community and network we have the direct testimony of around 100 women working and wishing to work as heating engineers, plumbers and in other trades.
+Through our community and network we have the direct testimony of over 200 women working and wishing to work as heating engineers, plumbers and in other trades.

 They’ve told us directly what they need to be attracted into the sector and to stay.